GLOBAL MARKETS-Where did all the bulls go? Rallies stall as EU summit begins

 STUCK IN A RUTTE

-In currencies, the euro hovered below the four-week high it touched earlier this week, but was barely budging as European Union leaders met.
+In currencies, the euro hovered below the four-week high it touched earlier this week, but was a solid 0.4% higher at $1.1425 and heading for its fourth straight week of gains as European Union leaders met. /FRX

 The Netherlands wants countries receiving EU support from the fund to agree to reforms in their labour markets and pension systems, and is leading a group of several smaller EU nations calling for stricter conditions.

-The euro fetched $1.14 , up 0.2% on the day and heading for its fourth straight week of gains against a dollar that has been struggling globally.
+The dollar has been struggling globally this week.
+The yen was also up fractionally at 107.13 per dollar JPY= and Sweden's high-flying crown was on the rise again, having hit a near 1-1/2 year high earlier in the week. /FRX

-The yen was up fractionally at 107.13 per dollar and Sweden's high-flying crown was up again. [/FRX]
+Russia's rouble was limping to a weekly fall though after allegations from Britain, the United States and Canada on Thursday that Moscow backed hackers had been trying to steal COVID-19 vaccine trial data.

 The United States reported at least 75,000 new COVID-19 cases on Thursday, a daily record.
 Spain and Australia reported their steepest daily jumps in more than two months, while cases continued to soar in India and Brazil.